Napier Technical College, New Zealand: Legacy

 In 1921 the cricket club Napier Technical College Old Boys was started, which still runs to this day, now named Napier Technical Old Boys.
 The technical college's band also still exists, now named the Napier Technical Memorial Band.
 Napier Technical College was the first day-school to have a band.

 In 1960 New Zealand artist Rita Angus created a mural in the Napier Girls' High School to remember the earthquake and merger between the two schools.
 It has Napier Technical College's crest, uniform, and motto, which was Laborare est Orare, meaning "to work is to pray".

 In May 2014 Historic Places Aotearoa placed an information panel on Napier Technical College's first site, on the corner of Munroe and Station Street.
-The land is mostly now used as a Woolworths supermarket.
+The land is mostly now used by Woolworths.

 The main block of Napier Intermediate School was built on the foundations of what was the new building of Napier Technical College.
 MTG Hawke's Bay has a set of the school's uniform: a shirt, cap and pair of shorts.
 These were taken from student Harry Pond as he was being rescued from the collapsed building after the earthquake.